-Amit led Accel’s investments in Tailscale, Chainalysis, Airbyte, Smallstep, Headway, Flink, FitOn, Mayhem (acquired by Niantic), and Smash (acquired by Microsoft).
+Amit led Accel’s investments in Tailscale, Chainalysis, Airbyte, Smallstep, Headway, Unit, Flink, FitOn, Mayhem (acquired by Niantic), and Smash (acquired by Microsoft).
 He also works with the teams at UserTesting and Process Street.

 Previously, Amit co-founded Accel-backed CardSpring, where he led engineering for its developer-facing API platform.
 Twitter subsequently acquired CardSpring, where he led engineering for several of Twitter’s commerce initiatives.